rails/rails/guides/source/getting_started.md

 $ rails server
 ```

-TIP: Compiling CoffeeScript to JavaScript requires a JavaScript runtime and the absence of a runtime will give you an +execjs+ error.
+TIP: Compiling CoffeeScript to JavaScript requires a JavaScript runtime and the absence of a runtime will give you an `execjs` error.
 Usually Mac OS X and Windows come with a JavaScript runtime installed.
-Rails adds the +therubyracer+ gem to Gemfile in a commented line for new apps and you can uncomment if you need it. +therubyrhino+ is the recommended runtime for JRuby users and is added by default to Gemfile in apps generated under JRuby.
+Rails adds the `therubyracer` gem to Gemfile in a commented line for new apps and you can uncomment if you need it. `therubyrhino` is the recommended runtime for JRuby users and is added by default to Gemfile in apps generated under JRuby.
 You can investigate about all the supported runtimes at "ExecJS":https://github.com/sstephenson/execjs#readme.

 This will fire up WEBrick, a webserver built into Ruby by default.
 To see your application in action, open a browser window and navigate to "http://localhost:3000":http://localhost:3000.
 You should see the Rails default information page: